-Name of Contact Person Title Organization Address

-Dear :

-Paragraph 1: Explanation and Expectations

-This reference letter is provided at the written request of , who has asked me to serve as a reference on her/his behalf.
-It is my understanding that is being considered by your organization for the position of (or, Ais being considered as a candidate for your graduate program in @).
-The information contained in this letter is confidential and should be treated as such.

-Paragraph 2: Opening Paragraph

-- T A brief description of your affiliation/relationship to the candidate.
-Length of time you have known him/her, dates or semesters if possible (i.e., second semester junior year), number of classes the candidate has taken from you, job title and department. - T Give honest, factual information.
-Utilize specifics when possible: specific responsibilities, projects worked on, and campus activities/involvement you are personally aware of. - T Document overall quality of work, skills, initiative, responsibility, and perceived attitude.
+Date Name of Contact Person Title Organization Address Dear : Paragraph 1: Explanation and Expectations This reference letter is provided at the written request of , who has asked me to serve as a reference on her/his behalf.
+It is my understanding that is being considered by your organization for the position of (or is being considered as a candidate for your should be treated as such.
+Paragraph 2: Opening Paragraph T A brief description of your affiliation/relationship to the candidate.
+Length of time you have known him/her, dates or semesters if possible (i.e., second semester junior year), number of classes the candidate has taken from you, job title and department.
+T Give honest, factual information.
+Utilize specifics when possible: specific responsibilities, projects worked on, and campus activities/involvement you are personally aware of.
+T Document overall quality of work, skills, initiative, responsibility, and perceived attitude.